 The existing trucks, which at one point numbered as many as eight and were each mobile, trading spaces with one another each month in the interests of fairness.
 Now, only five "trucks" remain, most are immobile, and one doesn't even have wheels.

-Having been a well-known fixture at Rutgers since the 1960's, the trucks have only grown in popularity since setting up shop in Lot 8 nearly nineteen years ago.
+Having been a well-known fixture at Rutgers since the 1960's, the trucks have only grown in popularity since setting up shop in Lot 8 more than two decades ago.

 Their signature menu items, a variety of "fat sandwiches" with creative names, have since spread to pizza joints in the surrounding neighborhood, and as far away as a pro football stadium in Philadelphia.